The Mission of the Historical Society

 Andrew McCoy, Trustee

 Andrew was born and raised in Clinton County.
 He graduated Wilmington High School in 1995, and later attended Ohio University and University of Dayton School of Law.
 Andrew has been with the Clinton County Prosecutor’s Office since 2008 and the elected County Prosecutor since January 1, 2021.
 He is also a partner at Peelle McCoy Law Offices Company.
-When he am not working, he and his wife spend most of their free time attending their sons’ sporting events.
+When he is not working, he and his wife spend most of their free time attending their sons’ sporting events.

 Keith Orejel, Trustee